Ohio Online Real Estate Academy

 8. Be sponsored by an Ohio broker.

 In Ohio, you’re required to take your pre-license (real estate agent) classes from a school that also offers at a minimum a two years associates degree.
-The price for these classes ranges from $1,050 (The CE Shop) to $5,050 (Edison State Community College).
+The price for these classes ranges from $999 (Hondros College) to $5,050 (Edison State Community College).

-Our partner The CE Shop was ranked the overall best real estate school in Ohio by agent advice.
-They provide the self-paced online class option for Davis University so that students can learn from the comfort and convenience on their own homes.
+Our partner Hondros College was ranked the overall best real estate school in Ohio by Agent Advice.
+The Ohio Real Estate School Hondros College provides self-paced online class options for so that students can learn from the comfort and convenience on their own homes.

 Here are the four classes required to meet the Ohio real estate license education requirement: